Find Trade Colleges

 Of the 26 students majoring in clinical laboratory science at Mercer County Community College, 8% are male and 92% are female.

-The in-demand associate degree programs at Community College of Allegheny County helped the school earn the #5 place on this year’s ranking of the most popular clinical/medical laboratory science schools in the Middle Atlantic Region .
-Located in the city of Pittsburgh, CCAC is a public college with a fairly large student population.
+You’ll be in good company if you decide to attend Community College of Allegheny County.
+It ranked #5 on our 2023 Most Popular Clinical/Medical Laboratory Science Associate Degree Trade Schools in the Middle Atlantic Region list.
+Located in the city of Pittsburgh, CCAC is a public college with a large student population.

 About 91% of the students majoring in clinical laboratory science at the school are women while 9% are male.